In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Add the celery, walnuts, dried cherries, sherry vinegar, and 2 to 3 teaspoons oil and toss to combine; season to taste with salt and pepper.

-Transfer the white bean salad to individual plates and top with the cabbage.
-Spoon the chimichurri over the cabbage and serve with the eggs.
+Transfer the white bean salad to individual bowls and top with the eggs and cabbage.
+Spoon the chimichurri over the cabbage and serve.

 - Fill a bowl with ice water.